mas-bandwidth/netcode/BUILDING.md

 ## Building on MacOS and Linux

 First, download and install [premake 5](https://premake.github.io/download.html).
-Please make sure you have at least premake5 alpha 13.

-Next, install libsodium.

-On MacOS X, this can be done most easily with `brew install libsodium`.

-If you don't have Brew, you can install it from <http://brew.sh>.

-On Linux, depending on your particular distribution there may be prebuilt packages for libsodium, or you may have to build from source from here [libsodium](https://github.com/jedisct1/libsodium/releases).

 Now go to the command line under the netcode directory and enter: